Asiatic long-tailed climbing mouse

-It is known to spread the Ixodes tick-borne viral Kyasanur Forest Disease (KFD).
+Vandeleuria oleracea has a lifespan of 2 years.
+They have a body length that is between 7–9 cm and has different colored upper and underparts.
+The species is within the Muridae family, which includes close relatives like the Vandeleuria nilagirica.
+They are found within terrestrial habitats in Asia.
+Along with this, they are able to secrete and carry two different viruses, Xenotropic Type C Virus and Kyasanur Forest Disease.
+Their overall conservation status is least concerned.

 Description

 Head and body length is 7–9 cm.
 Tail is 10–12 cm.
 Reddish brown upperparts grading on the sides to light yellowish brown.
 Underparts are light brownish white.
 Long tail is dark, and slender with no tuft at tip.
 Largish hind feet with nails instead of claws on the outer toes, which are opposable.
+They are called a climbing mouse because they climb many different plants, such as cane grass.

+Taxonomy

+V. oleracea is a part of the order Rodentia and the family Muridae.
+From the Muridae, specifically in the South-East Asian arboreal murine rodents, the following tribes are the closest relatives as listed below: